Nusrat-Sarmin/Luma_TestNG_Automation/README.md

-# Selenium-TestNG-Automation
+# Luma-TestNG-Automation

-This is a complete project where an comprehensive human capital management site is automated by writing test suites using selenium-webdriver and TestNg as testing framework.
+This is a complete project where an comprehensive human capital management site is automated by writing test suites using selenium-webdriver and TestNg as testing framework.A well-designed ecommerce site offers a seamless shopping experience.

 The following key modules/pages are automated:

 Login